 - Compete in varsity athletics

-- Presenting a study abroad based research project at Loyola’s Undergraduate Research Colloquium in the spring of 2016;
+- Present a study abroad based research project at Loyola’s Undergraduate Research Colloquium;

-- Publishing a blog of their experience and reflections while abroad;
+- Publish a blog of their experience and reflections while abroad;

-- Participating in various events sponsored by the International Programs Office and the National Fellowships Office; and
+- Participate in various events sponsored by the International Programs Office and the National Fellowships Office; and

-- Signing a letter of agreement and submitting it to the national fellowships office
+- Sign a letter of agreement and submit it to the National Fellowships office